 To fix and build bikes and get more people confidently on the road we provide tools, workspace, and recycled parts and you provide the human-power!
 Volunteers of many experience levels are ready to answer your questions and demonstrate maintenance and building techniques.
 We do charge a reasonable amount to Repair or Build a bike in our shop as we’d like to keep the doors open.
 If you’d like to support us beyond the cost of your day pass or new wheel, check out our Volunteer or Donate page.
 Either way, we’re always excited to teach people how to fix and maintain their bicycles the DIY way, so thanks for coming by!

 From 2004 to 2009, we operated the Davis Bike Church at the Domes on the UC Davis campus.
 We taught thousands of Davisites the way of the spoken wheel and pedal wrench, in a quest for for community liberation, love, peace and sustainability through appropriate technology and self-empowered transportation (i.e., bicycles).
 In 2009, we organized as a 501(c)(3) nonprofit with fiscal sponsorship from the Solar Community Housing Association.
 The new shop was named Bike 4th or Bike Forth, depending on who you ask, and it continues today at its location on 4th Street, just before the intersection with L.

 The Davis Bike Collective is run via consensus, discussion and voting as set forth in our Bylaws and Volunteer Handbook.
 Everyone is welcome to attend and lend us their ideas and opinions, though only inducted Ministers can vote.
-Our meetings generally occur every third Monday of the month, though location varies so you should check our calendar.
+Our meetings generally occur every second Monday of the month, though location varies so you should check our calendar.